PJ-Oscheh/LineageOS-Installer/README.md

 # LineageOS-Installer

+HEADS UP: This project is more-or-less abandoned.
+It does NOT support A/B partitioned devices.
+It will still probably work for devices such as Nexus devices as they follow the traditional ROM-flashing format, but no guarentees of success can be made.
+Use at your own risk.

 ## Focus List
 Idk what to call this section so I'll call it the "Focus List".
 Essentially these are just ideas that will be implemented soon.
 - Channels: The user can pick between a stable channel that will automatically download all files.
 This will only be available for select devices.